sami2ahmed/nlp_presidential_debates/readme.md

 **notebook objectives: topic modeling third approach: NMF, topic model by individual clusters out of Kmeans**

-`sami_project4_deck.pdf` contains the slides I created to summarize my findings.
-In that deck, there are also data visualizations I made by exporting data from my notebooks into Tableau.
+If you or your organization would like to hear a summary of my findings, please email me at samiahmedkeys@gmail.com and I present you with a deck.
+In that deck, there are data visualizations I made by exporting data from my notebooks into Tableau.